 If any command, such as fdroid readmeta, returns an error, edit

-~/fdroiddata/metadata/com.example.yml accordingly and try running the
+~/fdroiddata/metadata/com.example.yml accordingly and try running the command

-metadata file with a New App label, and push it to your fork:
+with a New App label, and push it to your fork:

 exit